mLamneck/SDDS/readme.md

 1. Turn the boards led on/off.
 2. Enable/Disable blinking of the led.
 3. Adjust the time the led is on/off when blinking.
+4. Save settings to non-volatile memory to be available again after restarting the board

 We use the serial console to trigger/control features.
 On ESP based boards it's possible to use the smartphone as well.